Iberian Peninsula: Geography and geology

 The Iberian Peninsula is the westernmost of the three major southern European peninsulas—the Iberian, Italian, and Balkan.
+It forms the westernmost portion of the larger Eurasian landmass.
 It is bordered on the southeast and east by the Mediterranean Sea, and on the north, west, and southwest by the Atlantic Ocean.
 The Pyrenees mountains are situated along the northeast edge of the peninsula, where it adjoins the rest of Europe.
 Its southern tip, located in Tarifa is the southernmost point of the European continent and is very close to the northwest coast of Africa, separated from it by the Strait of Gibraltar and the Mediterranean Sea.

-The Iberian Peninsula encompasses 583,254 km2 and has very contrasting and uneven relief.
-The mountain ranges of the Iberian Peninsula are mainly distributed from west to east, and in some cases reach altitudes of approximately 3000 mamsl, resulting in the region having the second highest mean altitude (637 mamsl) in Western Europe.
+The Iberian Peninsula encompasses 583,254 km2 and has very contrasting and uneven topograph.
+The mountain ranges of the Iberian Peninsula are mainly distributed from west to east, and in some cases reach altitudes of approximately 3,000 mamsl, resulting in the region having the second highest mean altitude (637 mamsl) in Western Europe.

 The Iberian Peninsula extends from the southernmost extremity at Punta de Tarifa to the northernmost extremity at Punta de Estaca de Bares over a distance between lines of latitude of about 865 km based on a degree length of 111 km per degree, and from the westernmost extremity at Cabo da Roca to the easternmost extremity at Cap de Creus over a distance between lines of longitude at 40° N latitude of about 1155 km based on an estimated degree length of about 90 km for that latitude.
-The irregular, roughly octagonal shape of the peninsula contained within this spherical quadrangle was compared to an ox-hide by the geographer Strabo.
+The irregular, roughly octagonal shape of the peninsula contained within this spherical quadrangle was compared by the ancient geographer Strabo to an ox-hide.

 About three quarters of that rough octagon is the Meseta Central, a vast plateau ranging from 610 to 760 m in altitude.
-It is located approximately in the centre, staggered slightly to the east and tilted slightly toward the west (the conventional centre of the Iberian Peninsula has long been considered Getafe just south of Madrid).
+It is located approximately in the centre, staggered slightly to the east and tilted slightly toward the west.
+The conventional centre of the Iberian Peninsula has long been considered Getafe just south of Madrid.
 It is ringed by mountains and contains the sources of most of the rivers, which find their way through gaps in the mountain barriers on all sides.